-This quick and easy Shrimp Scampi with Angel Hair Pasta is the perfect dinner for seafood lovers.
-Ready in just 20 minutes, it combines tender shrimp with a rich garlic butter sauce and delicate angel hair pasta, making it ideal for busy weeknights or a romantic meal at home.
+This Shrimp Scampi with Angel Hair Pasta is ready in just 20 minutes.
+Tender shrimp is tossed in a rich garlic butter sauce.
+It's the perfect weeknight dinner recipe, but also impressive enough for a romantic meal at home.

-This shrimp scampi pasta has a delicious buttery white wine sauce that is truly restaurant-quality.
-Make this simple recipe for dinner tonight or your next party and get ready to receive many compliments!
+This shrimp scampi pasta has a delicious lemon white wine sauce that is restaurant-quality but easy to make at home.
+Make this quick shrimp pasta recipe for dinner tonight or your next party and get ready to receive many compliments!
 If you love pasta, try pasta with pancetta and peas next.
+It's creamy, savory and just as simple.

 Jump to: